openai/universe-starter-agent/README.md

 `python train.py --num-workers 2 --env-id PongDeterministic-v3 --log-dir /tmp/pong`

 The command above will train an agent on Atari Pong using ALE simulator.
-It will play 2 games in parallel (`--num-workers` flag) and will output intermediate results into given directory.
+It will se two workers that will be learning in parallel (`--num-workers` flag) and will output intermediate results into given directory.

-The experiment will consist of following processes:
+The code will launch the following processes:
-* worker-0 - agent's process that interacts with the first game
+* worker-0 - the first process that learns to solve the game
-* worker-1
+* worker-1 - the second process that learns to solve the game
 * ps - process that synchronizes parameters of the agent across different workers (parameter server)
 * tb - tensorboard for monitoring progress of the agent